PennyLaneAI/pennylane/doc/introduction/templates.rst

 Arithmetic templates
 --------------------

-Quantum arithmetic templates to perform in-place and out-place modular operations such as addition, multiplication and exponentiation.
+Quantum arithmetic templates enable in-place and out-place modular operations such as addition, multiplication and exponentiation.

 .. gallery-item::